 Imagine, you want to go from one city to a different city through driving.
-Obviously, there will be many routes to your destination city and you will choose one of them.
+There will be many routes to your destination city and you will choose one of them.

 Suppose in the way you find a road is undergoing construction or is closed.
 Now, what will you do?

-Definitely, you will not go back straightaway to your home to take another route.
+You will not go back straight away to your home to take another route.
 You will go back to the last turn and will take another free road to continue your journey.

 This process of going back a little and continuing with another valid path is known as Backtracking.